spatialos/UnrealGDK/SpatialGDK/Documentation/content/cross-server-rpcs.md

 ### Unresolved parameters in an RPC

-In some situations, a server-worker or client-worker might receive an RPC with a parameter that it cannot resolve: for example, it may receive an Actor passed as a parameter which it does not have interest in, meaning the worker will not have information about this Actor.
+In some situations, a server-worker or client-worker might receive an RPC with a parameter that it cannot resolve: for example, it might receive an Actor passed as a parameter which it does not have interest in, so it is not set up to receive updates about this Actor.
 When this happens, the GDK outputs a warning to the logs.
-However, there may be circumstances in which you don't want the GDK to output this warning; when this is the case, you can disable the warnings on a per-RPC basis, either using C++ or Blueprints.
+However, there might be circumstances in which you don't want the GDK to output this warning; when this is the case, you can disable the warnings on a per-RPC basis, either using C++ or Blueprints.

 #### How to disable warnings for unresolved parameters in an RPC (using C++)